 Pay attention.
 Listen more than you speak.
 Stop what you’re doing.
 Turn off distractions.
 Face the employee, make eye contact, and use positive body language to let them know you’re engaged and interested.

 Ask questions.
 The aim of questions is not to interrogate employees or put them on the defensive, but to have them provide more details and work toward a solution.
-Try questions like, “What could have been differently to affect the outcome?”
+Try questions like, “What could have been done differently to affect the outcome?”
 “What end result are you looking for?”
 And maybe the most important question of all: “How can I help?”

 Make a plan for follow up.
 Before that employee walks out your open door, clarify what the next steps are for both of you.
 If you say you’re going to investigate a concern or make a change, do it.
 Nothing will undermine your open door policy quicker than broken promises.